sBubshait/AsmaJS/README.md

 5. You're all set!
 You can now use the `Arjs` command to run, compile, and interact with AsmaJS code.
 Here's a quick rundown of the available commands:

-    - `Asjs run [file]`: Compile and run the given file
+    - `Arjs run [file]`: Compile and run the given file
-    - `Asjs compile [file]`: Compile the given file, generating the compiled JavaScript file.
+    - `Arjs compile [file]`: Compile the given file, generating the compiled JavaScript file.
-    - `Asjs repl`: Start the interactive read–eval–print loop
+    - `Arjs repl`: Start the interactive read–eval–print loop
-    - `Asjs rppl`: Start the interactive read-parse-print loop
+    - `Arjs rppl`: Start the interactive read-parse-print loop
-    - `Asjs help`: Show the help message
+    - `Arjs help`: Show the help message

 ## Features 🚀
 ### Current Features ✅